 We expect to continue to generate revenues by marketing our Internet-based products and services to healthcare workers through healthcare organizations and pharmaceutical and medical device companies.
-We expect that the portion of our revenues related to services provided via our Internet-based learning products will increase.
+We expect that the portion of our revenues related to services provided via our Internet-based learning products will increase in absolute dollar amounts.
+Since revenues from our survey and research services are not Internet-based, the percentage of total revenues from Internet-based subscription products has declined compared to historical periods.
 Specifically, we will seek to generate revenues from healthcare workers by marketing to their employers or sponsoring organizations.
 The fees we charge for courseware resulting from this marketing is typically paid by either the employer or sponsoring organization.